synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 Currently, each component of Synnax has its own unit tests that ensures correctness for that component.
 The goal of integration testing is to assure all parts of Synnax function as expected when run in tandem.
-This is crucial as real-world use cases do not utilize any single Synnax component but rather the entire system.
-A user, for example, may write data with the Python client while streaming it using the C++ client, and then deletes from the TypeScript client.
+This is crucial as real-world use cases do not utilize any single Synnax component, but rather the entire system.
+For example, a user may write data with the Python client while streaming it using the C++ client, and then delete from the TypeScript client.

 Despite the different parameters and clients, there are only four fundamental operations available to a user: reading, writing, streaming, and deleting.
-Thus, all data-related operations in Cesium is a permutation of these four operations, and integration testing should allow customization to tests with an equally high degree of freedom.
+Thus, all data-related operations in Cesium is a permutation of these four operations, and integration testing should allow customization of tests with an equally high degree of freedom.

 Recognizing the modular nature of Synnax's operations allows us to simplify the process of integration test configuration to arranging "blocks" of operations in series or parallel.